Rollbacks

 iOS: the latest build for the rollback version will be fetch from App Store Connect and incremented by one

-Android: the highest version code will be fetched from the Play Console and incremented by one
+Android: the highest version code on the production track will be fetched from the Play Console and incremented by one

 On Android, rollback builds that display version name and version code anywhere in the app's UI will display the version name and version code of the source version.